 Capital gains realized, as computed in accordance with the above rules, on the sale of Chilean shares by taxpayers that are subject to the first category tax are subject to that tax.
 The sale of treasury stock by Chilean entities is subject to the same capital gains tax rules as set out above.

 A repurchase agreement with respect to a financial instrument entered into by the taxpayer with a bank or a stockbroker does not constitute a sale for tax purposes.
 Therefore, capital gains realized from such an agreement, whether it involves shares or other financial instruments, are not subject to tax.
 Instead, the transaction is recharacterized as giving rise to interest expense for the seller and interest income for the purchaser.
 Likewise, a stock lending transaction is also not treated as a sale of shares, provided the shares are issued by an open SA and originally acquired on a stock exchange and the transaction is executed as a short sale on a stock exchange.
-This tax treatment is also applicable to lending transactions involving bonds.
+This tax treatment also applies to lending transactions involving bonds.
 These tax exemptions apply irrespective of whether the seller is a legal entity or an individual.

+Increases and Reductions of Capital

+Increases of capital in a Chilean entity may only be made by means of the issuance of shares for consideration or the capitalization of retained earnings.
+In the latter case, the Chilean entity can either issue new shares (bonus stock) or increase the nominal value of the shares already issued; since the shareholder has not paid for them, this type of capitalization does not increase the shareholder’s basis in the shares.

+Accordingly, a shareholder who owns both shares for which he or she has paid and bonus stock or stock with a higher nominal value as a result of a capitalization of earnings must determine his or her tax basis in each share by dividing the acquisition cost of the shares for which he or she paid consideration over the total number of shares owned by him or her at the time of the sale

+Reductions of capital only reduce a shareholder’s tax basis in the shares to the extent there has been an actual return of capital to the shareholder concerned.
+Consequently, reductions of capital made to cover net operating losses or to acquire treasury stock do not reduce the shareholder’s basis in the shares he or she owns.

-(b) Publicly Traded Shares
+(c) Publicly Traded Shares

-Capital gains realized on the sale of shares in open stock corporations (SAs) are subject to tax at a reduced rate of 10%, provided all the following requirements are met:
+Capital gains realized on the sale of shares in open stock corporations (SAs) on or after September 1, 2022 are subject to tax at a reduced rate of 10%.
+Prior to that date, capital gains on publicly traded shares meeting the requirements were tax-exempt.
+The requirements are as follows:

-(i) The shares are publicly traded;
+The shares are publicly traded;

-(ii) The sale takes place either on a Chilean stock exchange, in the context of a public offering made under Title XXV of Law No. 18,045, or under a transaction in which the taxpayer exchanges publicly-traded shares for quotas in a mutual fund; and
+The sale takes place either on a Chilean stock exchange, in the context of a public offering made under Title XXV of Law No. 18,045 or in a transaction in which the taxpayer exchanges publicly-traded shares for quotas in a mutual fund; and